 This week long course will give medical practitioners and other health professionals the theoretical foundations, legal framework, public environmental health management and practical clinical skills in managing patients who present with problems resulting from environmental sources.
 The course will be run by medical specialists and experts in the field of environmental medicine and health and is designed for general practitioners, AFOEM & AFPHM Trainees and Fellows, and other health professionals with an interest in environmental health.

-A short course designed for occupational medicine trainees and GPs who assess patients with work-related problems.
+This short course is designed for occupational medicine trainees and GPs who assess patients with work-related problems.
 The course objectives include (but are not limited to) providing the knowledge and skills necessary to diagnose occupational diseases, perform medical assessments, and write a medicolegal report.

 This two-week short course runs three times a year and covers the flight environment, altitude and pressure cabins, oxygen equipment, thermal stress, spatial disorientation, human factors in aviation, air traffic services, clinical aviation medicine, cardiology, respiratory medicine, drugs and alcohol, ophthalmology and otolaryngology, neurology, passenger fitness to fly, civil aviation medical certification, and aviation accident investigation.